CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 - Income taxes paid (net of refunds) of approximately $700 million to $800 million

-- An annual common share dividend of $3.99 per share
+- An annualized common share dividend of $3.99 per share

 - At the relevant time, our defined benefit (DB) pension plans will remain in funded positions with going concern surpluses and maintain solvency ratios that exceed the minimum legal requirements for a contribution holiday to be taken for applicable DB and defined contribution (DC) components